ansonlowzf/sinno-nextmui5/posts/sintered-stone-vs-quartz-stone.md

 The quartz surface was invented in 1960 to provide a better stone surfacing solution.
 It doesn't need to apply sealant every year to extend the lifespan, and it also doesn't need hassle maintenance to keep it beautiful.
 Quartz surface covers up most of the disadvantages of natural stones.
 But, it also has a weakness.

 The resin that bonds the quartz surface ingredients will cause discolouration if exposed to direct sunlight (UV Ray).
-The colour of the quartz surface might become lighter or darker.
+The UV light will speed up the fair wear and tear process, and the quartz stone will become lighter or darker faster than usual.

 Anyhow, It's still a perfect stone solution for the indoor countertop, especially for kitchen top application.
 Because its:-